 The Company is required to maintain a specific cash balance in a segregated account pursuant to a flow consumer loan purchase and sale agreement.
-As of December 31, 2019, the Company's restricted cash balance related to the flow consumer loan purchase and sale agreement was \$0.2 million.
+As of both December 31, 2020 and 2019, the Company's restricted cash balance related to the flow consumer loan purchase and sale agreement was \$0.2 million.